This article has links to products and services we love, which we may make commission from.

 These popular and established hotels are a stone’s throw away from Princes Street, the epicentre of Edinburgh.

-If you have a large budget and are looking for a central location, these hotels are a great option.
+These hotels are a great option if you have a large budget and are looking for a central location.

 Did you know?
-You can stay in the very room that J.K.
+You can stay in the very room where J.K.
 Rowling finished her final novel – the Deathly Hallows.

 Room 552 at The Balmoral is available for booking!